gyorilab/mira/docs/index.md

 sir.observables.pop(key)
 ```

-##### Modifying an observable's expression
+##### Modifying an observable expression

 A user might want to modify the expression of an observable to keep track of a
 different combination of compartments

-We can use the Python dictionary method `get()` on the observables dictionary which takes in a key and returns a
+We can use the Python dictionary method `get` on the observables dictionary which takes in a key and returns a
 reference to the observable object
 that we'd like to modify if its key exists in the `observables` dictionary.